lebailly/BME205/HW5/README.md

 under- or over-represented palindromes.
 The program should have at least the following options:

--e or --max\_e=0.1
-:   which specifies the maximum E-value to include in your report.
-The
-    program should report both under- and over-represented palindromes with E-values ≤ max\_e.
+-   `-e` or `--max_e=0.1` which specifies the maximum E-value to include in your report.
+The program should report both under- and over-represented palindromes with E-values ≤ max\_e.
--k or --max\_k==8
-:   which specifies the maximum size palindrome to look for.
+-   `-k` or `--max_k==8` which specifies the maximum size palindrome to look for.
--m or --min\_k==2
-:   which specifies the minimum size palindrome to look for. filename arguments
+-   `-m` or `--min_k==2` which specifies the minimum size palindrome to look for.
-:   any number of file names for FASTA files of genomes, any of which
-    may be gzipped (indicated by the file name ending with ".gz" If none are provided, read (uncompressed) input from stdin.
+-   `filename arguments` any number of file names for FASTA files of genomes, any of which may be gzipped (indicated by the file name ending with ".gz").
+If none are provided, read (uncompressed) input from stdin.

 Your program would then be executed as follows (for example):